sjmorgan6/Mobile-Target-Tracking/README.md

 - If you maintain the same file structure and defaults, outputs will be saved in the 'output' folder

-Some notes that may be helpful for beginner coders (like me!):
+Some notes that may be helpful for beginner coders (like myself, at the start of this project!):
 - I recommend using Anaconda for easier package management (https://docs.anaconda.com/anaconda/) and convenient IDE Spyder!
 I used Python version 3.7, and set up a virtual environment for this.
      - virtual environments help ensure there are no conflicts in the versions of packages installed, and help keep things separate from other projects
 - Adjust file paths as needed (this was done on a Windows machine, filepath may be needed to change on other OS).

 ## Sources:
-Raising and lowering equations sourced from: DOI: https://doi.org/10.5281/zenodo.4452978 These are from the paper: https://doi.org/10.2514/1.G003739
+Raising and lowering maneuver equations (RAAN_AOL_equations_python.py) sourced from: DOI: https://doi.org/10.5281/zenodo.4452978
+These are from the paper: https://doi.org/10.2514/1.G003739

 <a id="1">[1]</a>